-Each exhibition produced in the last five years was accompanied by a different statement, please read the statements below starting with October 2015 to October 2010!
+Each exhibition produced was accompanied by a separate statement, please read the statements below for each exhibition (missing Under the Influence)

 October 2-27, 2015: It All Starts with A Line….cre8ery gallery & studio, reception: October 2, 7-10pm